 Reading a book is also a great step for babies who need a gap between feed and laying flat.
 Often babies who have GERD may need to be upright for 10 minutes before laying down, and this is our chance to do just that!

 If you’re finding that your baby is showing sleep cues like arching their back, rubbing their eyes or face…it is a clear sign to skip the book and get them to the next step!

-…just kidding, I can’t leave you on that kind of a cliffhanger!
+…just kidding, I can’t leave you on that kind of cliffhanger!

 This bedtime routine is within the second step of the Baby Sleep E-Coaching™ I teach parents.
 Bedtime routine sounds simple, but it really is the foundation of how the night will go.
-If you’re helping baby go to sleep as part of the bedtime routine, that’s exactly WHY they will wake throughout the night!
-Whenever I hop on the phone with a family, the first thing I need to know is, “Tell me about bedtime routine.”
-From the moment they explain their steps I can actually gauge exactly what the problem is.
-Bedtime routine is that powerful!!
+If you’re helping your baby go to sleep as part of the bedtime routine, that’s exactly WHY they will wake throughout the night!
+Whenever I hop on the phone with a family, the first thing I need to know is, “Tell me about the bedtime routine.”
+From the moment they explain their steps, I can actually gauge exactly what the problem is.
+A bedtime routine is that powerful!!

 If you’re reading through this routine and wondering, “Yeah but WHAT DO I DO when my baby goes down awake?!”
 Then it’s time to get the full step-by-step process for sleep training!
 Take this quick quiz and find the exact program for your child…and get started on all of this, right away!

 Once you implement a new bedtime routine, be consistent!
 Don’t try it for a few nights and convince yourself it didn’t work.
 (You wouldn’t work out twice and stop, right?)
 Keep at it.
 But do have a plan and a method.
 Even better?!
 Share this blog with a friend and make a group text about your new bedtime routine tonight!!

 Cheers to setting the foundations for sleep…for life!!

 Your Pediatric Sleep Consultant